A Schematic Definition of Quantum Polynomial Time Computability: A New, Simple Schematic Definition

-\begin{definition} Let $\squareqp$ denote the collection of all quantum functions that are obtained from the initial quantum functions in Scheme I by a finite number of applications of construction rules II--V to quantum functions that are already constructed, where Schemata I--V\footnote{The current formalism of Schemata I--V corrects discrepancies caused by the early formalism given in the extended abstract \cite{Yam17}.} are given as follows.
+\begin{definition} Let $\squareqp$ denote the collection of all quantum functions that are obtained from the initial quantum functions in Scheme I by a finite number (including zero) of applications of construction rules II--IV to quantum functions that have been already constructed, where Schemata I--IV\footnote{The current formalism of Schemata I--IV corrects discrepancies caused by the early formalism given in the extended abstract \cite{Yam17}.} are given as follows.
 Let $\qubit{\phi}$ be any quantum state in $\HH_{\infty}$. \begin{enumerate}\vs{-2} \item[I.] The initial quantum functions.
 Let $\theta\in[0,2\pi)\cap\appcomplex$ and $a\in\{0,1\}$.

 1) $I(\qubit{\phi}) = \qubit{\phi}$. (identity)

 2) $PHASE_{\theta}(\qubit{\phi}) = \qubit{0}\!\measure{0}{\phi} + e^{i\theta}\qubit{1}\!\measure{1}{\phi}$. (phase shift)

 3) $ROT_{\theta}(\qubit{\phi}) = \cos\theta \qubit{\phi} + \sin\theta (\qubit{1}\!\measure{0}{\phi} - \qubit{0}\!\measure{1}{\phi})$. (rotation around $xy$-axis at angle $\theta$)